Wolff09/FSME/README.md

 - Pixel Kit [Modern Touch](http://pixelkit.com/previews/flat-ui-kit/) (as source of inspiration)

-For convenience, we use a jinja2 to generate templates and a webserver to put things together.
+For convenience, we use jinja2 to generate templates and a webserver to put things together.
 To run the webserver install jinja2 and pyramid pylons [Jinja2](http://jinja.pocoo.org) [Pylons](http://www.pylonsproject.org) and execute 'server.py'

 What to do: